Our ten-week Undergraduate Summer Research Programme aims to inspire bright and ambitious undergraduates to start their career in cancer research.

 The programme provides an immersive hands-on research experience, with students able to work on their own research project in one of our world-leading Research Groups.
 The 2020 course will run from 29 June – 5 September.

 In partnership with Cambridge Africa, we’ve teamed up with the Uganda Cancer Institute to support them in their mission to provide state-of-the-art cancer care and prevention.
 Each year, two places on our Undergraduate Summer Research Programme are reserved for students from the UCI and the eastern Africa region.
+Along with free accommodation and stipend, all Ugandan students will be provided with transport to and from Cambridge.
 This collaboration should lead to shared learnings for both parties and high-quality training for the African cancer research community.

 Each student will be embedded in one of our multidisciplinary Research Groups to work on their own project, with access to our state-of-the-art Core Facilities.
 We offer a range of projects each year, from basic experimental and computational cancer biology through translational cancer research to clinical application.